American Classic Pedigrees

 As an individual

 An attractive, medium-sized, close-coupled bay horse of great quality, Try My Best had excellent action but was at his best over firmer going.
 He was markedly back at the knee and rather light-boned.
-He was injured while running last in the 1978 Two Thousand Guineas (IRE-I), ending his racing career.
+He was injured while running last in the 1978 Two Thousand Guineas (ENG-G1), ending his racing career.

 As a stallion